Outsmarting Ovarian cancer - Discovering the missing link

 2. Cell based immunotherapy in combination with personalised vaccines created from your own tumour (called tumour lysate).

-“ Individualised immunotherapy is the future, as each patient’s disease has unique features and non-synonymous mutations that can be targeted”.
+“ Personalised immunotherapy is the future, as each patient’s disease has unique features and non-synonymous mutations that can be targeted”.

 Says a study supported by grants from the National institutes of Health, the Marcus Foundation & the Ovarian Cancer Immunotherapy initiative reported: